CIRCIRCIRCLE/CIRCIRCIRCLE.github.io/content/_index.md

 Hi there, I'm Yuanyuan Zhou.
 Currently I am a MSc student in Machine Learning at UCL, the UK.
 Before this I completed my BEng in Sichuan University, China.

-My research interests in Machine Learning, Computer Networks, Networking and Cyber Security.
+My research interests in Machine Learning, Distributed Systems and Cyber Security.